ev3dev/ev3dev.github.io/docs/programming-languages.md

 users of the LEGO MINDSTORMS EV3 to begin using the ev3dev Python programming language to control their robot.

-There are also some sample programs at https://github.com/ev3dev/ev3dev-lang-python-demo.
+There are also some sample programs at <https://github.com/ev3dev/ev3dev-lang-python-demo>.

 **Warning!** There is another Python library named `python-ev3` created by
 @topikachu which is _not_ the same as this one.
-When searching for documentation online, make sure that you are reading about @rhempel's `ev3dev-lang-python`.
+When searching for documentation online, make sure that you are reading about `ev3dev-lang-python`.

 [Get started with Python](https://github.com/ev3dev/ev3dev-lang-python){: .btn .btn-default }